RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: Datasets

 The RateBeer dataset provides over two decades of user interactions across distinct tables for beers, places, users, and brewers.
 Linked through well-defined foreign keys, these attribute-rich tables contain over 30 columns of multi-modal features—including text, categorical, and temporal data—while interaction tables offer granular feedback through multi-aspect sub-scores and textual reviews. \ratebeer contributes a dataset with strong potential for capturing user preferences in multiple ways; by mapping users to beers, the dataset provides powerful signals for modeling preferences via both explicit rating scores and implicit "Favorites" lists.

 The Medical Information Mart for Intensive Care IV (MIMIC-IV) \citep{johnson2024mimic} is a large, deidentified electronic health record (EHR) dataset containing clinical data from patients at the Beth Israel Deaconess Medical Center.
 Designed to support clinical research and machine learning, the \relbench implementation allows for deep customization, including parameters to limit patient or table counts, drop specific columns, and filter by features like age.
 While the standard \relbench download utilizes a subset of 20,000 patients, the dataset also supports integration with Google BigQuery for accessing the full MIMIC-IV v3.1 data.
 Due to the sensitive nature of real-world medical data, users must obtain proper credentials through \href{https://physionet.org/content/mimiciv/3.1/}{PhysioNet} to access the dataset.
+MIMIC-IV also applies patient-level date shifting for privacy, offsetting all timestamps by a random amount so dates appear in the 2110–2200 range rather than the original 2008–2022 collection period.